 In a gritty laneway, in an inner-city suburb, this home showcases how incorporated outdoor and indoor environments can create a beautiful, peaceful home in any context.

 Autumn House has three parts: the original Victorian, the Jorgensen addition, and the new contemporary works.
-The body of work undertaken by Studio Bright involved the restoration of the Victorian front and hallway, including bringing archways and cornices back to their former glory and adding some playful detailing to suggest a modern intervention.
-The space has been reconceived as night-time spaces with two kids’ bedrooms, shared bathroom, small laundry and informal living area.
+Firstly, the body of work undertaken by Studio Bright involved the restoration of the Victorian front and hallway.
+This included bringing archways and cornices back to their former glory.
+Additionally, they added some playful detailing to suggest a modern intervention.
+As a result, the space has been reconceived as night-time spaces, now featuring two kids’ bedrooms, a shared bathroom, a small laundry, and an informal living area.

 The Jorgensen renovation was respectfully kept intact, honouring its rich material palette.
-The new, north-facing, two-storey extension celebrates the mature elm tree at its heart.
-This “unapologetically contemporary” space houses the functional aspects of a family home, including living, kitchen and dining areas, as well as an activity space with private study, bike room and services shed.
-The upper level consists of the master bedroom, ensuite and roof-top deck.
+Meanwhile, the new, north-facing, two-storey extension celebrates the mature elm tree at its heart.
+This “unapologetically contemporary” space now houses the functional aspects of a family home, including living, kitchen, and dining areas.
+Additionally, it features an activity space with a private study, bike room, and services shed.
+On the upper level, you’ll find the master bedroom, ensuite, and a rooftop deck.

 The internal palette responds to its existing buildings and landscape, including the much-loved elm tree paired with bright greens and exposed timbers